Important change:

 Louis:

-Still, you've had something of a career.
+Nevertheless, you've had a kind of career.

 Max: